cavo789/blog/blog/2023/11/04/docker-joomla/index.md

 The answer is, yes, of course.

 For the three mentioned above, there are official Docker images.
-For phpmyadmin, here it is: [https://hub.docker.com/_/phpmyadmin](https://hub.docker.com/_/phpmyadmin)
+For phpmyadmin, here It's: [https://hub.docker.com/_/phpmyadmin](https://hub.docker.com/_/phpmyadmin)

 To use it, just run this command: `docker run --name phpmyadmin -d --link joomladb:db --network kingsbridge_default -p 8089:80 phpmyadmin`.

 We will run the phpmyadmin (aka PMA) Docker image and

 * `--name phpmyadmin` allow us to give it a friendly name (optional)
-* `-d` is like `--detach`: the container should stay in up and running
+* `-d` is like `--detach`: the container should stay in up
 * `--link joomladb:db`: phpmyadmin should access to our Joomla database service.
 Remember the name in our `docker-compose.yml` file,
 * `--network kingsbridge_default`: our database server is accessible on the `kingsbridge_default` network and
 * `-p 8089:80` tells Docker that we wish to access the web interface of PMA on port `8089`

 :::tip
-If you have forgot the name of the network used by our containers, run `docker compose up --detach` again and you will see it.
+If you have forgotten the name of the network used by our containers, run `docker compose up --detach` again and you will see it.
 Otherwise run `docker network list` to get the list of networks.

 ```bash
 ❯ docker network list